5 Best Personal Loans for Contractors

 2. A Variable-Rate Loan

 As its name implies, a variable rate loan includes an interest rate that is subject to change.
-These loans usually offer lower initial interest rates than fixed-rate options, but that is because you agree to carry the burden if interest rates rise.
+These loans usually offer lower initial interest rates to sole proprietors than fixed-rate options, but that is because you agree to carry the burden if interest rates rise.
 The risk tends to be greater the longer you have the loan, so a variable rate loan might be ideal if you plan to pay off the loan quickly.

 When It Works